coder-hxl/x-crawl/README.md

 Some general configuration can be set in three places:

-- Examples of crawler applications
+- Crawler application instance (global)
-- Spider API
+- Crawler API (local)
-- request configuration
+- Request configuration (separate)

-The priority is: request config > API config > base config
+The priority is: request config > API config > application config

 ### Interval time